Blog AMTD

 • Quantum-resistant adaptive systems preparing for next-generation threats

-Industry analysts predict that by 2028, traditional AMTD solutions will be largely obsolete, replaced by integrated adaptive security platforms that combine movement, intelligence, and automated remediation.
+Analysts predict that by 2028, traditional AMTD will be replaced by adaptive security platforms that blend movement, intelligence, and automated fixes.

 The ROI Reality Check